3 Common Types of Mutual Funds

 Risk: Very Low

-A money market mutual fund is a type of fixed income mutual fund that invests in debt securities characterized by their short maturities and minimal credit risk.
-You could lose money by investing in a money market fund.
+A money market mutual fund is a type of fixed income mutual fund that invests in debt securities.
+They are characterized by their short maturities and minimal credit risk.
+You could lose money by investing in a money market fund, but the chances are nominal.

-An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+An investment in a money market fund (different from a money market saving account), is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Before investing always read a money market fund’s prospectus for policies specific to that fund.

-There are many types of mutual funds which I intend to cover in a full mutual fund publication soon!
+There are many types of mutual funds which I cover in my full Fantastic Finances Course.